-Funded projects must deliver broadband with speeds of not less than 100 Mbps for downloads and 20 Mbps for uploads.
-In addition, 95% of latency measurements during testing windows must fall at or below 100 milliseconds round-trip time.
-Funded Network connections to eligible Community Anchor Institutions (CAIs) shall be capable of delivering service at speeds not less than 1 Gigabit per second for downloads and 1 Gigabit per second for uploads.
+Funded projects must deliver broadband with speeds of not less than 100 Mbps for downloads and 20 Mbps for uploads in accordance with the FCC's 80/80 metric.
+That is, if WVDED or any other entity assigned by WVDED tests the end user speeds of these plans, the requirements will only be met if 80% of tests meet or exceed 80% of the required speeds and 95% of latency measurements must be at or below 100 milliseconds round trip.
+Funded Network connections to eligible Community Anchor Institutions (CAIs) shall be capable of delivering service at speeds not less than 1 Gigabit per second for downloads.
 Eligible Entities shall ensure that such connections can be used to provide business data services.
 Broadband service to CAIs must be provided by fiber-optic technology; cable modem/hybrid fiber-coaxial technology; digital subscriber line (DSL) technology; or terrestrial fixed wireless technology utilizing entirely licensed spectrum or using a hybrid of licensed and unlicensed spectrum.